samforwill/nlp-campaign-messaging/README.md

 - Categories like 'personal' and 'policy' showed relatively better performance, but this was mostly due to the fact that the dataset was highly imbalanced.
 Since most of the messages were tagged as 'policy' and 'personal', the models learned to more often predict these categories
 - Categories with lower precision and recall, such as 'constituency' and 'other', had low classification reliability.

 The model accuracy is severely limited on the data it was trained on.
 Due to the human-labeling process for this dataset, the errors and judgments by the topic labelers pass through the model during training, complicated futher by the large imbalance of the labels in certain categories.
-This problem is exacerbated during the prediction of tweets outside the 114th Congress dataset when introducing the tweetset of Marie Glusenkamp Perez and Chris Deluzio.
+This problem is exacerbated during the prediction of tweets outside the 114th Congress dataset when introducing the tweetset of Marie Glusenkamp Pérez and Chris Deluzio.
 This issue could be mitigated by introducing the model to more data, more current data, and balancing along categories.
 This would be preferable to reduce the data dependency of the model and increase the robustness for general purposes.

 While the visualizations provide a structured way to explore the candidates' messaging, the underlying limitations necessitate the use of different NLP techniques to glean important strategy insights.